-Collecting Depression glass stemware is a great starter hobby for persons interested in collecting depression era items.
-Generally, Depression era glassware is inexpensive and comes in a wide variety of colors and patterns to match anyone's décor.
+Collecting Depression glass stemware is a great starter hobby for people who're interested in collecting Depression era items but don't want to break the bank.
+Generally, Depression era glassware is inexpensive and comes in a wide variety of colors and patterns to match anyone's décor and personal style.

 What Is Depression Glass?

-Depression glass was first made during the 1920's.
-It was actually being manufactured before the Great Depression occurred.
-The characteristics of Depression glass are machine-molded designs with intricate patterns, geometric shapes or optic motifs.
+Depression glass was first manufactured during the 1920s, actually being manufactured before the Great Depression occurred.
+The identifiable characteristics of Depression glass that causal collectors can be on the lookout for are machine-molded designs with intricate patterns, geometric shapes, or optic motifs.

-The colors of Depression glass vary greatly, but they are commonly found in the following colors:
+While the colors of Depression glass vary greatly, they're commonly found in the following colors:

 - Clear or crystal